shivanshvermaa/mlops-deployment/README.md

 # MLOps Deployment

-This repository contains the setup and configuration files for deploying an MLOps pipeline using FastAPI, Docker, and Heroku.
+This repository contains the setup and configuration files for deploying an MLOps pipeline using FastAPI and Docker on AWS EC2.
+Each instance is running the ELK stack as well.

 ## Project Structure